platformsh-templates/API-Platform-v2/README.md

 If you're trying to deploy from GitHub, you can generate a copy of this repository first in your own namespace by clicking the [Use this template](https://github.com/platformsh-templates/api-platform-api-admin/generate) button at the top of this page.

-Then you can clone a copy of it locally with `TODO git clone git@github.com:YOUR_NAMESPACE/platformsh-symfony-template.git`.
+Then you can clone a copy of it locally with `git clone git@github.com:YOUR_NAMESPACE/api-platform-api-admin.git`.

 <details>
 <summary>Deploy directly to Platform.sh from the command line</summary>